 The Student Academic Standing Committee considers student appeals regarding the academic policies of the University and recommends changes in academic policies.
 The categories of policies include the following: student appeals of graduation requirements, student appeals of academic dismissal, and course registration issues.

-The Student Academic Standing Committee consists of eight faculty representatives, the registrar, and the student support specialist.
+The Student Academic Standing Committee consists of eight faculty representatives, the registrar, and the disability access specialist.

 The Student Development Committee initiates and supports co-curricular programs for student development.
 It prepares a yearly program for the development of the University student community, focusing on issues of concern to the holistic student educational experience at North Park.